kuoted/markdownNote/The Changing World Order- Where we are and where we're going -Ray Dalio.md

 The views expressed herein are solely those of Bridgewater as of the date of this report and are subject to change without notice.
 Bridgewater may have a significant financial interest in one or more of the positions and/or securities or derivatives discussed.
 Those responsible for preparing this report receive compensation based upon various factors, including, among other things, the quality of their work and firm revenues.

+<div style="page-break-after: always;"></div>

 ## Chapter 7 US-China Relations and Wars

 Published 09/25/20

+### Preface:

-Preface: In this chapter I will be looking at the positions that the US and China now find themselves in and what being in these positions means for US-China relations.
+In this chapter I will be looking at the positions that the US and China now find themselves in and what being in these positions means for US-China relations.
 Because the US and China are now rival powers in a number of domains, they are in “conflicts” or “wars” in these domains, so we will be looking at where these stand.
 Because for the most part what we will be looking at are just new versions of old and classic conflicts (e.g., new technologies in a classic technology war, new weapons in a classic military war, etc.), we will be looking at them in the context of what has happened repeatedly in history and with the timeless and universal principles we learned from studying these cases.
 While I will be looking at the range of possibilities that one might consider, I will be doing that without getting into what the future might look like.
 I will do that in “The Future,” the concluding chapter of this book.
 In this chapter I will also be moving a bit more from just conveying facts to sharing opinions (i.e., sharing my uncertain conjectures).

 As with my other chapters if you want to quickly read this chapter you can read just that which is in bold and if you want to read just the principles, you can read that which is in italics.